ht-weng/darknet-market-scraper/README.md

-# Darknet Market Spider
+# Darknet Market Scraper

 ## Overview

-This darknet market spider is designed to download, scrape and analyse a set of darknet markets.
+This darknet market scraper is designed to download, scrape and analyse a set of darknet markets.

 The list of included darknet markets is as follows: